cnumr/ecoindex_cli/README.md

 3 urls for 1 window size with 2 maximum workers Processing  [####################################]  100%
 🙌️ File output/www.ecoindex.fr/2021-04-21_212127/results.csv written !
 🦄️ Amazing!
-A report has been generated to `/tmp/ecoindex-cli/output/www.ecoindex.fr/2021-04-21_212127/report.html`
+A report has been generated to /tmp/ecoindex-cli/output/www.ecoindex.fr/2021-04-21_212127/index.html
 ```

+> When generating a html report, the results are written in a CSV file and you can not specify the result file location.
+So options `--export-format` and `--output-file` are ignored.

 </details>